XibrenX/MasterThesis/solution/elsevier/README.md

 # Elsevier

 This directory contains applications to get the necessary data from Elsevier.

-Itś better to use tor with scraping elsevier, because they are blocking IP's.

 ## Journal scraper

 Gets all journals from Elsevier.
 Information we retrieve is title, issn and href to more info about the journal.